mmomtchev/exprtk.js/README.md

 ## With a `TypedArray`

-Only `Float64` is currently supported.
+Only `Float64` and `Float32` are supported.
 As `ExprTk` supports only fixed-size arrays the size must be known when compiling the expression.

 ```js
 const expr = require("exprtk.js").Expression;